A nurse educator trains current and up-and-coming nurse professionals in both academic and practical on-the-job

 You absolutely love being a nurse, but maybe your body, or family, or lifestyle is asking for a break from the 12-hour shifts and time on your feet.
 By becoming a Nurse Educator, you can still contribute to the wonderful world of nursing, but change the demands on your body.
-Most Nurse Educators work in an office, classroom, or conference room setting with shorter hours, creating a much better work-life balance.
+Most of these educators work in an office, classroom, or conference room setting with shorter hours, creating a much better work-life balance.

 As a Nurse Educator, your job will be dynamic.
 From mentoring students to creating curricula for hospitals to conducting practical trainings, you have a variety of options.
 You will be in a unique position to bolster your communication, writing, and training skills all while continuing in the field you have known and loved.

-As a Registered Nurse, you are already a vital part of the healthcare field.
+As a registered nurse, you are already a vital part of the health care field.
 Now become a leader.
 Imagine inspiring future generations of nurses.
-Imagine being at the forefront of emerging theory.
-Imagine being recognized as a leader.
+Imagine being at the forefront of emerging theory, recognized as a leader.
 Imagine becoming a nurse educator.